M-9 motorway (Pakistan): Route

 M-9 begins north of Karachi near the junction of the Karachi Northern Bypass (also known as M-10).
 The Karachi Northern Bypass and this road are connected via a trumpet interchange.
 After that, it leaves the city.
 Through a link road, it forms a junction with the N5 on a northeast track.
 The highway exits Karachi and enters the Thar Desert.
 Located outside the city of Hyderabad, the motorway ends at a cloverleaf interchange in Kotri.
 Afterwards, it merges with the N-5.

 Features

 As with other motorways in Pakistan, speed limits of 80 km/h for heavy transport vehicles and 120 km/h for light transport vehicles are in place on M-9.
-For safety and to prevent unauthorized access, it features a central median and is fenced on the outside.
+For safety and to prevent unauthorised access, it features a central median and is fenced on the outside.
 Only fast-moving vehicles are allow to enter, therefore, vehicles that are slow-moving are not allowed, including pedestrians, bicycles, motorcycles, and animal-driven carriages.
 However, heavy motorbikes are used for patrolling purposes by the Pakistani National Highways & Motorways Police.

-The motorway has a two-lane service road on either side.